 - Economics and Management: Economic and Social Administration, Econometrics, and Economics and Management

-- This institution is part of the national network of IEPs under the Fondation Nationale de Sciences Politiques
+- This institution is part of the national Sciences Po network under the Fondation Nationale de Sciences Politiques

 - Focus is on a multidisciplinary approach of studying political science by combining history, law, political studies, and economics